-- Martin, G. & Ardoin, S. (Eds.). (in press).
+- Martin, G. & Ardoin, S. (Eds.).
+(2021).
 Social class supports: Examples of Programs and Practices to Serve Poor & Working Class Students in Higher Education.
 Stylus Publishing.

 - Ardoin, S. & martinez, b.
 (2019).
 Straddling class in the academy: The stories of students, administrators, and faculty from poor and working class backgrounds and their compelling lessons for higher education policy and practice.
 Stylus Publishing.